-\emph{Introduction.}---\ Since the discovery of the Berry phase \cite {Berry,Simon} contained in the quantum state with cyclic adiabatic evolutions and the topological Chern number interpretation for the adiabatic pumping \cite{Thouless,Niu} and the quantized Hall conductance \cite {Laughlin,TKNN,Niu1984}, the geometric and topological properties have been playing increasingly important roles in quantum physics.
-Recently, new topological phases described by the $Z_{2}$ numbers have been found in quantum spin Hall effect and in topological insulators \cite {Kane,Fu,Hasan,Qi}.
+Since the discovery of the Berry phase \cite{Berry,Simon} contained in the quantum state with cyclic adiabatic evolutions and the topological Chern number interpretation for the adiabatic pumping \cite{Thouless,Niu} and the quantized Hall conductance \cite{Laughlin,TKNN,Niu1984}, the geometric and topological properties have been playing increasingly important roles in quantum physics.
+Recently, new topological phases described by the $Z_{2}$ numbers have been found in quantum spin Hall effect and in topological insulators \cite{Kane,Fu,Hasan,Qi}.
 A significant question is whether there exists other quantum numbers to characterize the topological phases.
-In present Lett, we introduce a new topological quantum number--Euler number to characterize the topological phase of a gapped fermionic ground state, which is based on the Gauss-Bonnet theorem on the Riemannian structure established by the real part of the quantum geometric tensor \cite{Provost,Berry1989} in momentum space.
+In this paper, we introduce a new topological quantum number--Euler number to characterize the topological phase of a gapped fermionic ground state, which is based on the Gauss-Bonnet theorem on the Riemannian structure established by the real part of the quantum geometric tensor \cite{Provost,Berry1989} in momentum space.

 As a Hermitian metric induced on the quantum states manifold, the quantum geometric tensor originates from defining a local $U(1)$ gauge invariant quantum distance between two states in a parameterized Hilbert space.
-This effort results to a Riemannian structure of the quantum states manifold, and the corresponding Riemannian metric is given by the real part of the geometric tensor.
-Remarkably, its imaginary part, canceled out in the quantum distance, was later found is nothing but the Berry curvature up to a constant coefficient.
+This effort results in a Riemannian structure of the quantum states manifold, and the corresponding Riemannian metric is given by the real part of the geometric tensor.
+Remarkably, its imaginary part, canceled out in the quantum distance, was later found to be just the Berry curvature up to a constant coefficient.